 Related: How to Use Hard Light Creatively

-Play with placing your subject is multiple positions in relation to the light.
-Take note of how it creates shadows, and how much depth they add.
+Play with placing your subjects in multiple positions in relation to the light.
+Take note of how the light creates shadows, and how much depth it adds.
 You also want to make sure there is light at least in the eye that is closest to the light source.
 If there’s not, adjust your subject’s position.

-Light can be hard or soft, warm (yellow) or cool (blue) depending on the time of day, the weather, and even as the seasons change.
-You’ll soon discover a whole world of different opportunities to use light creatively from the same location!
+To master the art of dramatic lighting photography, you should first understand light.
+And light can be in many ways.
+It can be hard or soft, warm (yellow) or cool (blue), depending on the time of day, the weather, and even the seasons.
+You’ll soon discover a whole world of opportunities to use light creatively, from standing in the same location!

 These two shots were taken in the same location, at different times.
-The shot on the left shows the quality of hard light – notice the sharply defined line between light and shadows?
-Not only is it distracting, but it’s also highlighting her nose and putting her eyes in shadow.
+The shot on the left shows the quality of hard light – notice the sharp line between light and shadows?
+Not only is it distracting, but it’s also highlighting the girl’s nose and puts her eyes in the shadow.
 Not exactly flattering!

-The shot on the right shows soft light, which wraps evenly around my subject.
+The shot on the right shows how soft light wraps evenly around the subject.
 She has light in her eyes, and there is nothing to distract from her.

-When shooting indoors near window or door light, try varying the distance between subject and light.
+When shooting indoors near light coming from a window or door, try to vary the distance between subject and light.
 Take notice of how those small changes affect the strength of that light, and decide whether or not it flatters your subject.

 What you’re looking for specifically is:

-Hot spots are little patches of highlights on your subject’s skin that are too strong.
-Adjusting your exposure won’t eliminate hot spots entirely, and you also can’t fix them in processing later.
+Hot spots are little patches of highlights on your subject’s skin, that are too strong.
+Adjusting your exposure won’t eliminate hot spots entirely, and you can’t fix them later in processing either.